MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 ```

-Note the core Svelte framework doesn't actually provide SSR.
-SSR is the responsibility of auxiliary frameworks such as [Sapper][svelte sapper] and [Svelte Kit][svelte kit].

 <h4>onDestroy</h4>
 Svelte's [onDestroy][svelte ondestroy] hook performs cleanup, preventing memory leaks when the runtime destroys a component.
 The example provided in Svelte's tutorial demonstrates using onDestroy to clean up after a [setInterval][setinterval] function.

 This is an important thing to consider with JS UI development, especially as your app grows larger.
 Memory leaks can kill a site's performance, and it's not always apparent when they exist.
-Code still works with memory leaks, and usually doesn't suffer until under heavier load.
+The app still *works* with memory leaks, and usually doesn't suffer until under heavier load.
 That lulls people into not thinking about some of the deeper and more complicated problems that can occur.
-Here's a [good article][js memory leaks] going deeper on the topic.
+Here's a [good article][js memory leaks] going deeper on that topic.

 <h4>beforeUpdate and afterUpdate</h4>
 Svelte provides [beforeUpdate and afterUpdate][svelte update] hooks that will trigger before and after the DOM is synchronized with your data.
 In the words of the Svelte tutorial, "they're useful for doing things imperatively that are difficult to achieve in a purely state-driven way, like updating the scroll position of an element."
-To my ears, that means "lots of things can go sideways with HTML and DOM positioning/rendering - before/after update gives you hooks to hack together fixes".
+To my ears, that means "lots of things can go sideways with HTML and DOM positioning/rendering - before/after update gives you hooks to cobble together fixes".

 In a way, these might be considered "backdoors".
 While slightly hacky, these are sometimes necessary.
 It's really hard to get everything in a complex framework to work correctly all the time, especially across different browsers and versions.
 Sometimes, you need a backdoor.